 There are two main methods for calculation of GPA.
 The first method involves the calculating it from a straightforward averaging procedure.
 The other method is calculating a weighted GPA.
 Every subject does not have the same level of difficulty.

 A simple GPA may not reflect the exact performance of a student in various subjects with varying order of difficulty.
 Hence the concept of weighted GPA was introduced.

 The 'weight factor' is introduced in the form of credit hours or credits allotted for the course or subject.
 While calculating, check which kind of GPA computation method is used in your educational institution..

 Methods For Calculating High School GPA

-After that the method is same as above.
+After that the method is same as the one explained previously.
 Usually, every high school will provide you with a chart, for conversion of percentages into appropriate value of grade points or grades.
 Check out your high school website's exams section.

 If you are calculating GPA in college, it will mostly be of the weighted average type.
 Calculating your GPA can also be done by using online GPA calculators, provided by some websites.
 Mostly, only graduate schools use the weighted average method.
 It is not so common in high schools.

 As you have already seen, it is quite a simple procedure and all it takes is some basic arithmetic skills.
-With a calculator at hand, using the above formula for calculating GPA, you can easily know what your current GPA is and evaluate your scores accordingly.
+With a calculator at hand, using the given formula for calculating GPA, you can easily know what your current GPA is and evaluate your scores accordingly.